rashaduldev/Frontend-project-Business-Scopioe/README.md

 1. Navigate to the login page.
 2. Log in using your Firebase credentials.
 3. Upon successful login, you will be redirected to the main content page.
-4. Use the search functionality to filter dynamic data.
+4. Use the search functionality to filter dynamic data <b>filter by zip code or city name</b>.

 ## Features
 - **Figma to React.js Conversion**: The application is converted from a Figma design to a fully functional React.js application.